google/autocxx/README.md

 * It requires [llvm to be installed due to bindgen](https://rust-lang.github.io/rust-bindgen/print.html#requirements)
 * On Linux including any system header: `bindgen` generates `pub type __uint32_t = ::std::os::raw::c_uint;` which `cxx` can't cope with.
 This is just a matter of munging `bindgen` more.
 This currently stops the demo building on my Linux box, and prevents all but one test passing.
 * On Linux using `cargo` 1.47 nightly: `trybuild` is unable to pull in dependencies from git repositories because it's in offline mode.
 Running `cargo update` first seems to solve this.
+* There's a big blocklist of STL types hard-coded.
+That may be quite OSX-specific or otherwise subject to different STL implementations.

 # Directory structure